 One of Carpenter’s key innovations is a business model that is unusually selfsustaining.
 The organization gets most of its revenue from developers, who must compete for contracts for subsidized senior residences.
 The developers’ plans must include social services programs in order to qualify for federal tax credits, and EngAGE’s high-quality offerings give them a competitive edge.

-EngAGE's programs are also an important selling point with potential residents; some of its facilities have more than 1,000 people on the waiting list.
+EngAGE’s programs are also an important selling point with potential residents; some of its facilities have more than 1,000 people on the waiting list.
 In recent years, EngAGE has been adding three to five new sites each year, and this demand is sure to grow.
 Carpenter explains, “The waiting lists are so long for some of these places that my children probably could not get in.
 You can’t build this type of housing fast enough.”

 Carpenter says he was inspired to start EngAGE after visiting a conventional senior housing development and meeting a resident “who’d had a fascinating life,” but who told him, “I’m dying here.”
 Today, Carpenter’s programs are changing the way thousands of elderly Californians experience their later years, and helping them thrive.

-For transforming affordable senior housing communities into vibrant centers for learning, wellness and creativity, Tim Carpenter is the recipient of a 2011 James Irvine Foundation Leadership Award.
+For transforming affordable senior housing communities into vibrant centers for learning, wellness, and creativity, Tim Carpenter is the recipient of a 2011 James Irvine Foundation Leadership Award.

 Video by Talking Eyes Media